fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 self.env().terminate_contract(caller)
 ```

+If the caller's address is different from the whitelisted addres the transaction will fail.
-Not great but it will work.
+This solution is not great but it will get the job done.

 ## <a name="instantiate"/> Controlling who can instantiate the contract

-When stating the original [problem](#problem) we mentioned how the storage deposit for the contract code (remember how in Substrate multiple instances can be created from one on-chain storage of the contract code) can be redeemed only when the reference counter goes to zero.
+When stating the original [problem](#problem) we mentioned how the storage deposit for the contract code (remember how in Substrate multiple instances can be created from one on-chain storage of the contract code) can be redeemed only when the reference counter f contract's created as it's instances goes to zero.

-In our current contract anyone can create an instance, pass his own sudo and it will might never be able to redeem the deposit.
+Anyone can create an instance, and unless he is so kind to terminate it you might never be able to redeem the deposit.

 We need a way of limiting who can create instances of the contract uploaded by us.